Stevearino42/trimui-smart-pro-replacements/README.md

 ## Emulators

-Additions to the Games tab.
+Additions to the Games tab for use with TrimUI OS 1.1.0

 Currently includes: